jhaslowh/JC2-SES/README.md

 /sethome : set the home location to the players current location
 /whisper [player name] "[message]" : send private message to player
 /steamid : print out your steam id to your own chat
+/smash [player name] : smash the given player with a car.
+If no player give, you will small yourself

 **Admin commands**
 /makeAdmin [player name] : make the specified player an admin